MMartinsar/Craftable-Uncraftables/README.md

 # Craftable Uncraftables (1.14+)

 This datapack adds new recipes for vanilla items that are not craftable in survival and some recipes to make useless items have another use.
+You can visit this datapack's page on [Planet Minecraft](https://www.planetminecraft.com/data-pack/craftable-uncraftables-by-macro225-1-20/).

 It works for every version from 1.14 to the newest versions although some crafting recipes will not appear/work as they need items from newest versions.